Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-\begin{theorem} \footnote{ The proof of this theorem, in fact, is similar to the proof of Cantor's theorem: there are infinite sets that can not be put into one-to-one correspondence with the set of positive integers, i.e., $\mathbb{N}_1$.
-See \cite{Gra94}.
-Furthermore, the argument of this theorem lies in the assumptions that: (I) polynomial-time deterministic (nondeterministic) Turing machines with oracle can be effectively represented as strings; (II) a universal nondeterministic Turing machine with oracle exists that can simulate and flip the answers of other deterministic Turing machines with oracle; and (III) the simulation of a universal nondeterministic Turing machine with oracle to any deterministic Turing machine with oracle can be done within $O(T(n)\log T(n))$ moves, where $T(n)$ is the time complexity of the simulated deterministic Turing machine with oracle. } Let $P^O$ be the set of all polynomial-time deterministic Turing machines with oracle $O$.
-If $\mathcal{P}^O=\mathcal{NP}^O$, then the set $P^O$ is not enumerable.
-That is, the cardinality of $P^O$ is larger than that of $\mathbb{N}_1$ ( card $P^O>$card $\mathbb{N}_1$). \end{theorem}
+\begin{theorem}\footnote{ The proof of this theorem, in fact, is similar to the proof of Cantor's theorem: there are infinite sets that can not be put into one-to-one correspondence with the set of positive integers, i.e., $\mathbb{N}_1$; see e.g., \cite{Gra94}.
+Furthermore, the argument of this theorem lies in the assumptions that (I) polynomial-time deterministic (nondeterministic) oracle Turing machines can be effectively represented as strings; (II) a universal nondeterministic oracle Turing machine exists that can simulate and flip the answers of other deterministic oracle Turing machines; and (III) the simulation of a universal nondeterministic oracle Turing machine to any deterministic oracle Turing machine can be done within steps, where $T(n)$ is the time complexity of the simulated deterministic oracle Turing machine. } Let $P^O$ be the set of all polynomial-time deterministic oracle Turing machines with oracle $O$.
+Under some rational assumptions (i.e., the conditions {\bf I} and {\bf II} given in Subsection \ref{subsec:main_results}), and if then the set $P^O$ is not enumerable.
+That is, the cardinality of $P^O$ is larger than that of $\mathbb{N}_1$ (card $P^O>$card $\mathbb{N}_1$). \end{theorem}